AnnoyingTechnology/emails-archiving-self-hosted-opensource/README.md

 This project is written in PHP.

+## Features
-It allows you to archive Emails from multiple sources.
+* archive Emails from multiple sources

-The interface use Bootstrap 5.

-Emails can be searched using many parameters including : dates, attachments, subjects, recipients, body, etc.
+* search archives emails using modern Bootstrap 5 interface

-A permission management system allows users to access many emails and aliases in addition to their own.
+* permission management allowing users to access more emails addresses/aliases than their own
+* retention policies to automatically purge very old archives
+* lightweight software (2Mb of code with very little dependencies)
+* open source
+* self hosted

 ## Supported emails sourced